Looking for a Life Planner? Make Sure it Has these Five Essentials

 For an additional amount, you can purchase stickers, bookmarks, and notebooks for the inside inner pocket of this planner.
 The notebooks can be used for the expenses which is not in the monthly/weekly spread, as well as actions and plans and insights if you still need space.

-2. The Corie Clark purposeful planner has black floral, stripes and pink floral designs, and the name of the owner printed on it.
+2. The Corie Clark purposeful planner has black floral, stripes and pink floral designs, and the name of the owner printed on it *This design is unfortunately no longer available.
 The planner measures 9 x 9.75 and 1.5 in., made of 100 gsm paper and gold-color metal wire bound.
 It has a monthly and daily schedule in half-hour increments, fitness details such as health and water, menu spread, and space for prayer and praise.

 Purposeful Planner